Liamarii/WebApis/README.md

 - Testing
   - Use integration tests
+    - Use `WebApplicationFactory` to call the service endpoints
+    - Use `WebApplicationFactory` with a way to swap out the real database for a test one.
   - Use `Reqnroll` BDD tests
     - Use `Before & After Scenarios`
     - Use `Scenario Contexts`